 The Wiccan sabbats include 4 solar holidays and 4 earth festivals.
 The solar holidays comprise 2 equinoxes and 2 solstices commemorating the yearly journey of the earth around the sun, while the earth festivals are held in February, May, August and October every year.
-These eight festivals are celebrated across the world by Wicca and neo-Paganism practitioners.
+These eight festivals are celebrated across the world by Wicca, Paganism and even neo Paganism practitioners.

-Here are the 8 major sabbats celebrated by most Wiccans every year:
+Here are the 8 major Wiccan holidays or sabbats celebrated by most Wiccans every year: